 During the winter months you’ll have the best chance of your balloon getting off the ground (literally and figuratively) and having the smoothest, most ideal flight possible.
 (Like I had on my flight in December!)
 Kiss cancelations and rough landings goodbye as you sail up and over the rainbow.

 If hot air ballooning over the desert is on your bucket list (and it should be!), winter is the most ideal time to do so.
-Also, check out my post on what to expect on your winter hot air balloon ride in Arizona.
+Also, check out my post on what to expect on your Arizona winter hot air balloon ride.
 (And watch this video!)

 6. Less risk of scorpion stings and rattlesnake bites